pra-navi/tp/docs/UserGuide.md

 <h4>Example:</h4>

 - `addTagPerson 1 t/friends t/expensive`
-  - Adds the tag `expensive` to the list of existing tags of the 1st person, while `friends` is mentioned in the output to have already been included in the list of existing tags.<br><br>
+  - Adds the tag `expensive` to the list of existing tags of the 1st person, while `friends` is mentioned in the output to have already been included in the list of existing tags.
+  - Example output for correct usage of `addTagPerson` command: <br><br>

   ![addTagPerson success](images/output/addTagPerson_success.png)